What is a retail liquor store?

 If there has not been a retail store permit or commercial permittee (tavern, restaurant) in a community for at least 12 months, SLGA provides the municipality with notice and the municipality may pass a bylaw prohibiting a liquor store and other liquor permits.

 How are people being notified of the auctions?

-Information about the auctions will be made public in a number of ways – including a provincial news release to all media outlets, ads in community newspapers, information on slga.com, notification to those who have expressed interest in a permit and notification to community officials.
+Information about the auctions are made public in a number of ways – including a provincial news release to all media outlets, ads in community newspapers, information on slga.com, notification to those who have expressed interest in a permit and notification to community officials.

 So the highest bidder gets the permit?

 The highest bid gives the individual/business the opportunity to formally apply for the available liquor permit.
 It’s important to note that the prospective retailer must also meet regular SLGA requirements to hold a commercial liquor permit, including good character.
 Simply being the highest bidder does not automatically qualify you to hold a commercial liquor permit.
 If the highest bidder withdraws or is not qualified (within six months after the auction) the opportunity goes to the next highest bidder.

 What if there is only one bidder?

 The highest bid for each auction determines who ‘wins’ that permit, whether there is one bidder or several.

 Will SLGA consider other qualifications before awarding the permit (ex. other liquor experience, retail experiences, etc.)?

 Permits go to the highest bidder as long as they meet all terms of holding a permit.